 this warning should be in the persistence's documentation at least, but it could also be prompted when reconfiguring the persistent volume (with the path to the data ad a hint on how to wipe it ?)

-#3 Updated by cbrownstein over 2 years ago
+#3 Updated by cbrownstein almost 3 years ago

 I added to the documentation instructions on how to delete files left by deactivated features.

 Specifically, I added the following language, with appropriate markup, to wiki/src/doc/first_steps/persistence/configure.mdwn:

 The files for features reside in /live/persistence/TailsData_unlocked.
 The files can be deleted safely from this directory.
 In order to delete the files, you need administrative privileges.

 For example, to delete the files corresponding to the GnuPG feature, execute in a root terminal rm -rf /live/persistence/TailsData_unlocked/gnupg.

 #5 Updated by cbrownstein almost 3 years ago